 Special rules for related persons.
-If a like-kind exchange is made directly or indirectly between related persons and either party disposes of the property within 2 years after the exchange, the exchange is disqualified from like-kind exchange treatment.
+If a like-kind exchange takes place directly or indirectly between related persons and either party disposes of the property within 2 years after the exchange, the exchange no longer qualifies for like-kind exchange treatment.
 Each person must report any gain or loss not recognized on the original exchange.
-Each person reports it on the tax return filed for the year in which the later disposition occurred.
-If this special rule applies, the basis in the property received in the original exchange will be its fair market value.
+Each person reports it on the tax return filed for the year in which the later disposition occurs.
+If this rule applies, the basis of the property received in the original exchange will be its fair market value.